testinggospels/camouflage/docs/csv-data-source.md

 Camouflage provides you another alternative, in case you don't want to search for a specific value, instead you just want to pick one row at random and tailor your response to that specific row.

 In that case you'd remove `key` and `value` from the snippet show above, and simply put `random=true` instead.

+!!!caution

+    Keep in mind that if you use random=true, you don't get `result` object as an array, you would get one single object.
+So in the example above, `result[0].City` will not work, you'd need to update it to simply `result.City`